 - Experience working with budgets, necessary

-Responsible for drafting annual fund solicitation fund letters; Maintenance of records for capital campaign; Completion of check-log for memberships, donation box and other donations; Prepares charitable contribution certificates and thank you letters for all donations (Annual Fund, Capital Campaign, Auction, General donations, Collector’s Circle)
+Responsible for drafting annual fund solicitation fund letters; Maintenance of records for capital campaigns; Completion of check-log for memberships, donation box, and other donations; Prepares charitable contribution certificates and thank you letters for all donations (Annual Fund, Capital Campaign, Auction, General donations, Collector’s Circle)